Cheap flights to Catania (CTA) from £11

 Prime price per passenger

-Flights from Turin to Catania
+Flights from Glasgow to Catania

 Prime price per passenger